RobEn-AAST/ROV-Gstreamer/README.md

  ### Notes:

  note to self : if we use a half decent router as the switch for this home network it probably won't work as the switch will instantly block the streams coming in from the broadcast IP

+ the pipelines were recieved well when used with the local host IP instead of the broadcast ip